Experienced Lumbar Disk Injury Lawyer

 Most people can return to work or school.
 Adaptive equipment can be purchased — wheelchairs and adapted cars/vans.
 Changes can be made in the home to allow wheelchair accessibility.

-Full and Fair Compensation for Victims of Lumbar Disc Injuries
+Full And Fair Compensation For Victims Of Lumbar Disk Injuries

 Injuries to the lumbar region of the spine are most common in car and other motor vehicle accidents, as well as in sports injuries and falls.
 If your injury was caused by the negligent or reckless actions of another, you have a right to compensation for medical and rehabilitation costs, adaptive equipment and accessibility improvements to your home.

-The San Francisco personal injury attorneys at Abramson Smith Waldsmith, LLP, work closely with clients to ensure they receive accurate diagnoses and appropriate medical and rehabilitation treatment.
-Our decades of experience handling serious injury cases, including spinal cord injuries, and our access to medical and investigative experts has resulted in a track record of successful results for past clients.
+The San Francisco personal injury attorneys at Abramson Smith Waldsmith LLP, work closely with clients to ensure they receive accurate diagnoses and appropriate medical and rehabilitation treatment.
+Our decades of experience handling serious injury cases, including spinal cord injuries, and our access to medical and investigative experts have resulted in a track record of successful results for past clients.

-For more information or to schedule a free initial consultation with an experienced lawyer about your lower back injuries claim, contact Abramson Smith Waldsmith, LLP.
-Or call us at 415-421-7995 or toll free at 888-745-2988.
+For more information or to schedule a free initial consultation with an experienced lawyer about your lower back injuries claim, contact .
+Or call us at 415-421-7995 or toll-free at 866-399-3548.